 - treat each other equally and fairly – for example, if they belong to different religions, it’s OK for them to follow their own beliefs

 - see mistakes as normal and OK – for example, if they forget to phone each other, they say, ‘It’s easy to forget – next time it might be me who forgets’

-- are only intimate and touch each other when they both want to – for example, they agree that they’ll have sex only when they’re both ready
+- are intimate and touch each other only when they both want to – for example, they agree that they’ll touch or have sex only when they’re both ready

 - don’t feel pressure to do things that make them uncomfortable – for example, they can say ‘No, I don’t want to go to that party’ or ‘No, I don’t want to drink alcohol’

 - communicate openly and sort out conflicts fairly – for example, if they disagree about how much time to spend with each other, they work out a solution that suits them both.